 We don't just talk cars ... we teach how to buy them.

-Used Mini Cooper Buying Guide And Best Price Strategies
+Older Pre-2014 Mini Cooper Overview And Best Price Strategies

-Potential used Mini Cooper buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.
+Potential older Mini Cooper buyers can use this information to help identify which models may be the best fit as well as how to then purchase one at the best possible price ... and yes, even at wholesale.

 And we just happen to love the Mini.
 I'm 6' 2" and when I first saw one I didn't take it seriously.
 Kinda looked like a toy to me.
 But then I went for a ride in a manual shift S model ... been hooked ever since.
 I had plenty of room ... much more so than I ever could have expected.
 And the drive was exceptional.
 It really did have the feel and handling of a BMW.
 I then looked at them in a whole different light.

 After a long hiatus (since the '60's), the Mini was reintroduced for the 2002 model year.
-This new generation was produced through 2006 when the most current version was introduced (2007 to the present).
+This new first-generation was produced through 2006, prior to the second-generation debut for 2007.

-Used Cooper shoppers should note that the 2002 - 2006 models differ from the current ones in a number of ways.
-Produced in standard Cooper and Cooper S trims (like today), the regular Cooper wasn't impressively powered (115 horsepower) and didn't provide a particularly refined drive.
+Older Cooper shoppers should note that these 2002 - 2006 models differ from the next generation in a number of ways.
+Although both were produced in standard Cooper and Cooper S trims, the regular Cooper wasn't impressively powered (just 115 horsepower) and didn't provide a particularly refined drive.
 That being the case, the 163-horsepower supercharged Cooper S is the preferred model from that production run.

 In addition, the standard Cooper came with either a 5-speed manual transmission or a rather unimpressive continuously variable automatic.
 The Cooper S came with a 6-speed manual, and beginning in 2005, an optional 6-speed automatic with paddle shifters.